 - Distribution: Absorbed through the gut and modified in the liver, spreads pretty evenly throughout the body.

-- Duration: Psychoactive effects subside after about 6 hours in most people.
+- Duration: Effects subside after about 6 hours in most people.
 Other effects may last up to 12 hours.

 - Onset: 15 minutes to an hour.